andrewgremlich/media_organizer/media_organizer/readme.md

 If on windows be sure to install the _shared_ version of FFMPEG!

-## Roadmap
+## TODO

-- option to remove original folder to trash
+1. option to remove original folder to trash
-- more file metadata wrapper options
+2. more file metadata wrapper options
-- individually modify file metadata and tag metadata (exif, ffmpeg, id3)
+3. individually modify file metadata and tag metadata (exif, ffmpeg, id3)
-- tests
+4. tests